 Assessment Description: Standard Computer Science format unseen examination, duration 2hrs.
 The coursework will consist of various programming tasks.

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Examination feedback summarising strengths and weaknesses of the class.